onOffice-Web-Org/oo-wp-plugin/readme.txt

 **Added**

+* In the overview for estate lists, address lists, and forms:
+  * You can now search for a specific item with the search form in the top right of the overview.
-* In the overview for estate lists, address lists, and forms, you can now choose how many entries to show per page in the "Screen options".
+  * You can now choose how many entries to show per page in the "Screen options".

 **Removed**